Talaween/Grant/README.md

 there are few simple rules how to write your conditions to ensure that Grant can get the correct answer for you:

-if you are checking any values that is on User or the actual resource object than you should use the following syntax:
+if you are checking any values that is on User or the actual resource object then you should use the following syntax:

 e.g. check if the user is the actual author of the article